tortoise-tts-tools/tortoise-tts-guide/README.md

 </a>

 ## Inference

+Basically, if you want a simple GUI, use the section above.

 To start Inference, we will use `tortoise-tts-fastest`.
 Another possibility is to use [this solution](https://git.ecker.tech/mrq/ai-voice-cloning/) (which I have tested for inference)